RaghuRam2005/search_algorithms/README.md

 <h1>Search Algorithms</h1>
-This Repo contains the basic code of search algorithms in python<br/>
+This Repo contains the basic code of search algorithms implemented using python language<br/>